AliceWonderMiscreations/php-ccm/README.md

 When installing something via Composer, it brings in numerous packages from many different sources.
 These packages are not authenticated against cryptography signatures I have chosen to trust, and that scares me.
-I prefer actual package management (like RPM) where I the packages must be signed by a source I have specifically chosen to trust to package the the dependency.
+I prefer actual package management (like RPM) where the packages must be signed by a source I have specifically chosen to trust to package the the dependency.

 ### Dependency Maintenance Issue